Should I get a Masters from Mizzou or Harvard or Nebraska online to move up

 Another tip.
 I'm giving you the benefit of the doubt, but if you are seeking a master's, you will need to improve your writing skills based upon your posts here.

 Thanks for the sarcasm Capt Obvious.
-I just worked an 18 hour day at my paper and didn't think I would have a copy editor here. rest assured, I'm a heck of a writer of the last 10 years in Iraq or Afghanistan.
+I just worked an 18 hour day at my paper and didn't think I would have a copy editor here. rest assured, I'm a hell of a writer of the last 10 years in Iraq or Afghanistan.
 Sports is a diversion from war and death And getting a Masters in journalism isn't my first choice.
 I'm a military man that has spent 8 out of the last 10 years deployed fighting as an Infantryman in Iraq and Afghanistan.
 Being a sports writer is a passion but a pleasant diversion.
 If i didn't still have shrapnel in my back from my last mission I would probably go back as a war correspondent.

 Use those preference points to get a high-paying federal job.
 Seriously.
 I've seen a few journalist positions with the Department of Defense in Hawaii and Germany in the past month.